falmanna/rag/README.md

 ```
 python ingestion.py
 ```
-> Ingesting the dataset takes about 1 hours (laptop CPU i7, GPU 3070ti) using elasticsearch vectorstore and smallest embedding, performance may vary depending on the machine and configs.
+> Ingesting Arabic wikipedia dataset takes about 1 hour (laptop CPU i7, GPU 3070ti) using elasticsearch vectorstore and the smallest embedding, performance may vary depending on the machine and configs.
 ## Running the Agent

 ### Run the Agent